 On January 26th Zenit Design organized a talk together with Creative Mornings.
 The theme was Anxiety, and our graphic designer Olivia Whitehouse focused on creative anxiety, a subject a lot of creative spirits probably identifies with.
 Following are her three go to's when she's consumed with creative anxiety.

 The roots of creative anxiety often comes from the self, the ego.
-"I am a cliché, I will dissapoint them, I suck, I don't have any talent", can be thoughts that echo in the mind when trying to design the next amazing thing.
+"I am a cliché, I will disappoint them, I suck, I don't have any talent", can be thoughts that echo in the mind when trying to design the next amazing thing.
 But what we often forget is that the design is not about You at all - it is about the customer, and the customer's customer.
-So, using empathy, instead of ego, can be a way to letting go of those cruel thougths as well as coming up with an innovative idea.
+So, using empathy, instead of ego, can be a way to letting go of those cruel thoughts as well as coming up with an innovative idea.
 Win win!

 Also, a way to stop comparing yourself to others is to actually to use them as your asset.
 Use their experiences and perspective!
 When you look into that blank screen or white piece of paper and think "I've got nothing", go to your colleagues or call a friend.
 Sometimes just talking to them can be enough.
 Just describing the customer and the problem can help you find the right way to go.
 When needed, offer a cup of coffee and ten minutes of their time for some quick brainstorming.